swagger-autogen/swagger-autogen/README.md

 $ npm install --save-dev swagger-autogen
 ```

-It is loaded using the require() function:
+If you're using CommonJS:

 ```js
 const swaggerAutogen = require('swagger-autogen')();
 ```

-Or if you're using ES modules, load it at the beginning of the file:
+Or if you're using ES modules:

 ```js
 import swaggerAutogen from 'swagger-autogen';